Drinking water before meals helps dieting, says study

 The first group followed a low-calorie diet but did not drink any extra water before meals.

-The second group followed the low-calorie diet but also drank two glasses of water before each meal.'No calories'
+The second group followed the low-calorie diet but also drank two glasses of water before each meal.

 Over the course of 12 weeks, those drinking water lost about 15.5lbs while the others lost about 11lbs.

 A previous study found that middle-aged and older people who drank two glasses of water before eating a meal ate between 75 and 90 fewer calories during that meal.

 Professor Brenda Davy, senior author of the study, from Virginia Tech, said it was the first randomised controlled trial looking at water consumption and dieting.